canonical/sphinx-docs-starter-pack/docs/how-to/custom-templates.md

 ### Remove on-page TOC

-To remove the on-page TOC in the right sidebar, make a copy of [page.html] in the {file}`_templates` folder, and remove the applicable lines.
+To remove the on-page TOC in the right sidebar, make a copy of [page.html] in the {file}`docs/_templates` folder, and remove the applicable lines.
 This will apply to all pages.

 ```{code-block} html